viral32111/events/README.md

 ## Building

-Set the gradle variable `MINECRAFT_FABRIC_SERVER_PATH` to the full path of your local Minecraft Fabric server's root directory, and run the `copyJarToServer` Gradle task to build the project and automatically copy the JAR file into your server's mods directory.
+Set the `MINECRAFT_FABRIC_SERVER_PATH` Gradle variable to the absolute path of your local Minecraft Fabric server, then run the `copyJarToServer` Gradle task to build the project and automatically copy the JAR file into your server's mods directory.

 ## License